nthomson-pivotal/katacoda-scenarios/cloudfoundry-intro/deploy.md

 ```
 name:              spring-music
 requested state:   started
-routes:            spring-music-<your url>
+routes:            spring-music-<suffix>
 ```

-Verify that your application in accessible.
+Verify that your application in accessible using your unique application URL from the command output.